Special cycles on unitary Shimura varieties II: global theory: The main theorem and a conjecture

 \end{conj}

 The point here is that, when the cycle $\ZZ(T)$ has positive dimension, there is no intrinsic definition of an arithmetic degree $\degh\,\ZZ(T)$.
-Instead, we assign to $T$ as in Conjecture \ref{conjint} the following quantity.
+Instead, as in Conjecture \ref{conjint}, we assign to $T$ the following quantity.
 Let $t_1, \ldots , t_n\in \Z_{>0}$ be the diagonal entries of $T$.
 Then consider

 The conjecture includes the assertion that $\langle \ZZ(T_1), \ldots, \ZZ(T_r)\rangle_T$ should always be equal to this quantity, no matter what ordered partition of $n$ is used to divide $T$ up into blocks, as long as the blocks $T_1,\ldots , T_r$ on the diagonal are non-degenerate.
-Also note that due to the invariance property of the Fourier coefficients $E'_T(z, 0, \Phi)$ under the action of $\GL_n(\OK)$ coming from the transformation law, the conjecture also implies that the following invariance property of the arithmetic intersection numbers (\ref{arithdef}) should hold.
+Also note that due to the invariance property of the Fourier coefficients $E'_T(z, 0, V)$ under the action of $\GL_n(\OK)$ coming from the transformation law, the conjecture also implies that the following invariance property of the arithmetic intersection numbers (\ref{arithdef}) should hold.
 If $T'= gT^t\!{\bar g}$ for some $g\in \GL_n(\OK)$, then $\degh\,\ZZ(T)=\degh\,\ZZ(T')$.
 The picture is consistent with what is proved in \cite{KRinventiones} in the case of degenerate intersections of special divisors on Shimura curves and in \cite{terstiege} and \cite{terstiege2} in the case of degenerate intersections of special divisors on Hilbert modular surfaces.